pungvincent/ESP32-Chess-Clock/README.md

 |------|----|----|----|-------------|--------------|
 | 0100 |  1 |  1 |  1 | 0x27        | Player 1 LCD |
 | 0100 |  1 |  1 |  0 | 0x26        | Player 2 LCD |

-## Future improvement

-- change the timer count
-- add an incremental rotary encoder
-- make a menu
-- add a buzzer

 # Resources
 This project uses the following tutorial for driving the 16x2 LCD display: